 C. Preparing Submissions

 Can authors submit their pre-analysis plans or pre-registrations as a Stage 1 Proposal to the JDE?

 PAPs and/or pre-registrations can serve as a helpful base for your Stage 1 submission.
 Stage 1 Proposals go a step further and require that authors outline the importance the research question in terms of its contribution or value added to the development economics literature, as in a regular full-length submission (see criterion 1 of the Stage 1 review criteria here).
 Stage 1 Proposals are expected to mirror full-length conventional articles, with the exception of the ‘Results’ and ‘Discussion’ sections.
-Authors may refer to the Stage 1 RR Submission Template for more guidance.
+Authors may refer to the optional Stage 1 RR Submission Template for more guidance.

 Some studies involve multiple experiments where the later experiments are contingent on the results of earlier experiments.
 How can authors pre-specify the full research design in the Stage 1 submission?